sygmo/ColorMeThis/colormethis_readme.txt

 - Although not necessary for the app as a whole, the app uses and requires the camera permission and camera feature in order to take pictures.
 If a device doesn't contain any cameras, only the upload from file feature can be used to analyze pictures.
 - The app requires permission to access the device's built-in gallery to grab photos.
 - The app requires permission to write to external storage in order to save the pictures taken.

+The app works well with API level 16 and above.